One in seven UK shops vacant - report

 Retailers have closed poorly performing outlets, while some have gone out of business, hit by the combination of constrained consumer spending, muted wage growth and government austerity measures.

-Video games retailer Game GMG.L went into administration in March, and last week struggling sports goods retailer JJB Sports JJB.L warned investors that their shares may be worthless.
+Video games retailer Game went into administration in March, and last week struggling sports goods retailer JJB Sports warned investors that their shares may be worthless.

 "Normal service is unlikely to be resumed any time soon as far as retailers are concerned," LDC said.
 "For the high street, and especially for secondary shopping centres, it is clear that the current high levels of vacancy are likely to remain."